Should we partner in our home school journey?

 Sow a thought and you reap an action; sow an act and you reap a habit; sow a habit and you reap a character; sow a character and you reap a destiny.

 I agree and respect that there are multiple paths students can take to fulfill their dreams, desires, needs, or various goals.
-Families that join our Elite Tutoring Program need to understand the vision and determine that our approach is a good fit for their family.
+Families that join our Homeschool pod Program need to understand the vision and determine that our approach is a good fit for their family.

 Our tutoring program provides educational services in a variety of content areas and in learning-related skills.